boofun.analysis.fourier

 ValueError – If f and g have different number of variables

-boofun.analysis.fourier.convolution(f: BooleanFunction, g: BooleanFunction) BooleanFunction[source]
+boofun.analysis.fourier.convolution(f: BooleanFunction, g: BooleanFunction) np.ndarray[source]

-Compute the convolution of two Boolean functions.
+Compute the Fourier coefficients of the convolution of two Boolean functions.

 The convolution is defined as: